kyma-project/console/README.md

 npm run start
 ```

-To access the local instance of the Console at `http://console-dev.kyma.local:4200`, use credentials from [this](https://kyma-project.io/docs/master/root/kyma#installation-install-kyma-on-a-cluster--provider-installation--aks--access-the-cluster) document - point 3.
+To get the credentials required to access the local instance of the Kyma Console at `http://console-dev.kyma.local:4200`, follow the instructions from [this](https://kyma-project.io/docs/master/root/kyma#installation-install-kyma-on-a-cluster-access-the-cluster) document.

 ### Watch changes in React libraries